hagsteel/deprecated-thing/README.md

 # Sonr

+### Note: this is a work in progress and the api might change

 Simple Opinionated Networking in Rust

 The goal of Sonr is to provide a light weight networking library that makes it